MilesRichey/Telnet_Queue/README.md

 * Added "Run Test" button to go through all PuTTY sessions, and output all non-operational sessions in a file.

 1.0.9 (WIP):
-* Added ability to save and open Telnet Queue configuration
 * Corrected issue with the Load File button being removed somehow
 * Updated JDK to 21
 * Migrated project from Maven to Gradle
 * Added jlink/jpackage into Gradle for creating a Windows executable
 * Updated all dependencies

 ## Plans
 In the future I plan on adding a few features:
 1. Improved logging screen/persistent logging
-2. ~Ability to Save and Open Telnet Queue configuration~
+2. Ability to Save and Open Telnet Queue configuration
 3. Add gateway/utility to the tab
+4. Investigate into properly stopping the program, especially when TQ is running (potentially save config)